Cruise Advice For the Best Florence & Pisa Port Day

 Negroni

-This classic cocktail was created in Florence.
-It mixes gin, vermouth, and Campari, so it has a bold and slightly bitter flavor.
+This classic Italian cocktail blends gin, vermouth, and Campari, creating a bold flavor with a slightly bitter finish.

 Brunello di Montalcino